mikeqfu/pyrcs/docs/source/quick-start.rst

 .. _`Issue Tracker`: https://github.com/mikeqfu/pyrcs/issues

-For more details and examples, check :doc:`sub-pkg-and-mod`.
+For more details and examples, check :doc:`subpackages` and :doc:`modules`.